 Nicholas Ober

-Nicholas Ober is Senior Product Manager for Zeel, a health and wellness startup, where he is responsible for the company’s consumer product strategy development and execution on Web, iOS, and Android platforms.
+Nicholas Ober is Director of Product Management and Analytics for Zeel, a health and wellness startup, where he is responsible for the company’s consumer product strategy development and execution on Web, iOS, and Android platforms.
 He began his career in the growth marketing space and spent time working abroad in Hong Kong and Singapore.
 Nicholas is also a commercial real estate developer and investor.
 He was Co-Chair of LION’s Associate Board for five years before joining the Board of Trustees and brings with him technology and marketing expertise.

 A native New Yorker, Nicholas is a graduate of Skidmore College where he serves as an advisor and project judge for business students.
 He also attended Bocconi University in Milan, Italy.
 Nicholas is an avid skier and cyclist.